lousyperson/seng365-tom-api-v2-implementation/README.md

 ## Version history

+### Version 2.1.10, 7 October 2017

+- New config parameter `cleanstart`.
+If `true` (default, for compatibility with earlier behaviour) then remove any existing data and recreate the db schema on startup.
+If `false`, then do this only if it does not already exist.
+- Sample data will only be added if `sampledata` is `true` and if the db schema has been recreated, irregardless of the value of `cleanstart` (so won't add duplicate data)
+- POST /admin/reset will always reset the db schema, and will add sample data if `sampledata` is `true`

 ### Version 2.1.9, 6 October 2017

 - Changed API response when login again with same credentials without logging out so now just return 200 and an unchanged token